 First Alert Forecast: CBS2 8/19/23 Nightly Weather

-CBS New York's Vanessa Murdock has your weather forecast for August 19 at 11 p.m.
+CBS New York's Lonnie Quinn has your First Alert Forecast for August 19 at 11 p.m.

 View CBS News In